redifo/pick-your-poison/README.md

 #### Returning Visitor Goals

-Returning visitors intend to choose a difficulty level based on their experience from previous visits.
-They seek the option to customize the difficulty level, providing a personalized and challenging experience.
+Returning visitors aim to continuously improve their cocktail knowledge by trying to improve their score and time.

 #### Frequent Visitor Goals

-Frequent visitors aim to continuously improve their cocktail knowledge by adjusting the difficulty level.
+Frequent visitors aim to continuously improve their cocktail knowledge by trying to improve their score and time.
-They want the ability to log their high scores, enabling them to track and monitor their performance over time.
 - - -

 ## Design